-As the weather begins to change in the Pacific Northwest, Roof Rats will be on the move, looking for warmer areas, often making their nests in attics of homes because they offer protection from the cooler temperatures outside, as well as sufficient room to nest.
+As the weather begins to change in the Pacific Northwest, roof rats in Seattle will be on the move!
+They’ll be looking for warmer areas, often making their nests in attics of homes because they offer protection from the cooler temperatures outside, as well as sufficient room to nest.
 These unwelcome houseguests can cause damage to a home, and any other place they nest due to their destructive nature.
 These annoying rodents chew on anything from pipes, electrical wiring, to structural beams, drywall, and more.
 They constantly eat away at just about anything to keep their front teeth from growing too long.

 Roof Rats, as their name suggests, prefer living higher of the ground.
 These rodents can travel via power lines, treetops, roofs, and even by ground nesting and breeding to create ever-growing populations, which can spread at a profound rate.
 If you’re a homeowner, or business that’s been pest-ridden by Roof Rats, it’s a pretty good bet that the homes or businesses around you have the same problem.

 If you’re not paying attention, a Roof Rat infestation can go unnoticed for a while, but will eventually become apparent in one way or another, and often end with costly repairs to your home or even your vehicle.
 Understanding the telling signs of a Roof Rat problem early can help you decide quickly the best solution for your specific issue.

 Examining your home or business property.
 Understanding the signs you’re looking for can make it much easier to identify if you have a problem.